Trump to recognize Jerusalem as Israel capital, delay embassy move

-WASHINGTON — President Donald Trump is expected to recognize Jerusalem as the capital of Israel on Wednesday, while also signing a waiver that delays moving the U.S. Embassy from Tel Aviv to Jerusalem, two U.S. officials confirmed to NBC News.
+WASHINGTON — President Donald Trump will recognize Jerusalem as Israel's capital on Wednesday, while also delaying moving the U.S. Embassy from Tel Aviv to the holy city, officials said.

-Though Trump will not move the embassy this week, officials said he still intends to do so in the future to follow through on a promise made early in his administration.
-White House advisers have long said moving the embassy is not a question of if, but when, for the administration.
+Though Trump will not relocate the embassy any time soon — one White House official told reporters it could take years — the president still intends to fulfill that promise made early in his administration.

+Senior administration officials called Trump's expected recognition of Jerusalem an affirmation of "reality" — both historical and current, pointing out that the city is already home to Israel's parliament, supreme court and other government sites.

 Ahead of the announcement, Trump held a series of phone calls on Tuesday with leaders in the Middle East.